U.S. Route 16 in South Dakota

-U.S. Highway 16 (US 16) is a 69 mi east–west U.S. Highway in the western part of the U.S. state of South Dakota.
-It travels between Yellowstone National Park in Wyoming and Rapid City.
-In South Dakota, the highway extends from the Wyoming state line near Newcastle, Wyoming to Interstate 90 (I-90) in Rapid City.
+U.S. Highway 16 (US 16) is a 69 mi east–west United States Numbered Highway in the western part of the state of South Dakota.
+It travels between Yellowstone National Park near Newcastle, Wyoming and Interstate 90 (I-90) in Rapid City.

 Route description

 US 16 is also known as Mount Rushmore Road in western South Dakota.
 The highway enters South Dakota east of Newcastle, Wyoming.
-It travels near Jewel Cave, the third-longest cave in the world.
+It travels near Jewel Cave, the fourth-longest cave in the world.
 The highway goes through the city of Custer and shares alignment with US 385.
 East of Hill City, US 16 splits off US 385.
 It then becomes a four-lane divided highway, with the two roadways separated by up to 0.5 mi in some places, including the old gold-mining town of Rockerville, South Dakota, which is contained entirely in the median of US 16.
-In Rapid City, US 16 follows Mount Rushmore Road to a concurrency with SD 44 (Omaha Street) to the southern terminus of I-190.
+In Rapid City, US 16 follows Mount Rushmore Road to a concurrency with South Dakota Highway 44 (SD 44; Omaha Street) to the southern terminus of I-190.
 US 16 stays concurrent with I-190 until both highways end at I-90.

 This section of US 16 is defined at South Dakota Codified Laws § 31-4-138.